FoodTruckTrackR34/back-end/README.md

 ```

-## Note regarding token and role restrictions as of 2/3/2021, ~6:00 PM:
+## Note regarding token and role restrictions as of 2/3/2021, ~6:00 PM ET:
 I am not running token and role checks on the backend endpoints, because my frontend team was
 having trouble getting their axiosWithAuth to send the token returned by the login POST request above.
 So they are taking care of Authorization by means of private routing — i.e., they are simply setting the token